Birch Creek Summer Music Academy

 Seminars Two or three seminars, on topics pertinent to the music profession, are presented to the students every summer.
 Past topics included preparing for auditions, careers in music and avoiding injuries.

-Symphony Concert Repertoire
+2026 Concert Repertoire

 Nimrod Variation from Variations on an Original Theme, Op.
 36